-5. Circumstantial Evidence.
+5. Circumstantial Evidence

-Applying Rule 901(b)(4)-covering authentication on the basis of "appearance, contents, substance, internal patterns, or other distinctive characteristics of the item"-requires consideration of the totality of circumstantial evidence.
-While any one factor may be insufficient to determine admissibility, when circumstantial factors are weighed together, authenticity may be established.
-"This rule is one of the most frequently used to authenticate email and other electronic records."
+Applying Rule 901(b)(4)-covering authentication on the basis of "appearance, contents, substance, internal patterns, or other distinctive characteristics of the item"-requires consideration of the "totality of circumstantial evidence."
+While any one factor may be insufficient to determine admissibility, when weighed together, authenticity may be established.
+"This rule is one of the most frequently used to authenticate e-mail and other electronic records."

-Set forth below are circumstances that can, alone or in conjunction (depending on the case), establish authenticity.
-Different circumstantial factors may be relevant depending on whether the authenticity dispute is over whether a person sent or received the email.
+Set forth below are factors that can, alone or in conjunction (depending on the case), establish authenticity.
+Different circumstantial factors may be relevant depend on whether the authenticity dispute is over whether a person sent or received the email.